 Cognitive Developmental Milestones

-These milestones for 22 month old pertain to intelligence, rationality and decision-making capabilities.
+These milestones for a 22 month old pertain to intelligence, rationality and decision-making capabilities.

-- Language and speech development: Your toddler will now be able to understand basic words and phrases such as “drink milk”, “smile!” and “what’s your name?”.
+- Language and speech development: At 22 months, your toddler can use at least 50 words and imitate new words they hear.
+They not only understand simple pronouns like “me,” “you,” and “my” but are also able to name familiar objects and pictures in their surroundings.
+Your toddler can also identify 3-5 body parts when named (1).
+They will now be able to understand basic words and phrases such as “drink milk”, “smile!” and “what’s your name?”.
 He will even have a better understanding of some complex instructions like “Go get your toys from bed”.He will babble less, and speak more definitive words.
-A 22-month-old will also talk to himself when he is playing alone (1).
+A 22-month-old will also talk to himself when he is playing alone.
 He will do so primarily to test his own vocabulary and experiment with his voice.

 Your little one will acquire the ability to discern between negative and positive words.
 For example, if he is affirmative about something he will say “Yes”, and if he dislikes something he may say, “Not good”.